-Is a Homeland Security Degree for You?
+Is a Homeland Security Degree Right for You?

-In an effort to increase national security and respond to ongoing terrorist attacks and threats, colleges have begun offering homeland security degree programs to draw more people to the field.
+In an effort to increase national security and respond to ongoing terrorist attacks and threats, some colleges now offer homeland security degree programs to draw more people to the field.
 Most homeland security programs focus on threat analysis, homeland defense, and emergency planning and response.

 Students will receive a comprehensive overview of homeland security policies, objectives and countermeasures to offset potential attacks.
 Students will also learn about the legal and political issues of homeland security, specifically surveillance, personal privacy and redress, citizens’ rights and personal identity verification.
 They’ll learn how to plan, implement and manage security operations during emergencies to increase protection along U.S. borders and coasts.
 Homeland security students will be prepared to work at numerous law enforcement and government agencies, including Border Patrol, the Secret Service, Immigration and Customs Enforcement, FEMA and the Coast Guard.

 Advice for Earning Your Homeland Security Degree Online

 Online homeland security programs give students the flexibility to attend school and work while balancing other life demands.
 A growing call for trained homeland security employees has increased the amount and availability of online homeland security degree programs, which have in turn become more widely accepted and respected within the job market.

-Online students will get to choose from a wide range of classes and concentrations within the area of criminal justice and homeland security.
-Many programs offer electives and capstone courses to increase your understanding of homeland security and help you find a niche within the field.
+Aside from face-to-face instruction, online and traditional homeland security degree programs are very similar.
 The first and most important step in applying to an online college is checking to make sure it is accredited.
 Accredited schools are reviewed by organizations that are backed by the U.S. Department of Education, which ensures that the program is being held to strict standards.

 Common Career Paths